Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Vital signs

-Routine monitoring of heart rate, respiratory rate and blood pressure are essential for infants and children with critical illness.
+Routine monitoring of heart rate, respiratory rate and blood pressure is essential for infants and children with critical illness.
 It is prudent to have ready access to or have displayed the normal age-related values for rapid reference.

 Oximetry